cuckoosandbox/monitor/docs/hooks.rst

 bytes have been read we'd like to have this value at all times.
 This is where the ensure block makes sure the ``lpNumberOfBytesRead`` is not NULL.

-Its syntax is a line for each parameter's VariableName starting with an
+Its syntax is a line for each parameter's VariableName:
-asterisks:

 .. code-block:: rst

     Ensure::

-        * lpNumberOfBytesRead
+        lpNumberOfBytesRead

 .. _hook-block-pre: